wittenator/gfdm/README.md

 # gfdm
-Official code for Generative Fractional Diffusion Models
+This repository contains the official implementation for the paper [Generative Fractional Diffusion Models](https://arxiv.org/abs/2310.17638).